lady-h-world/My_Garden/reading_pages/Resplendent_Tree/about_resplendent_tree.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/follow_us.png" width="120" height="50" />
 </p>

 So what's the sprout power you can collect here?
+[Please gear up with the equipment first!][5] 💝

 🌱 The connections between flowers on Resplendent Tree shows the power of [association >>][1].